 A writer goes through a lot of emotions when that rejection letter shows up in his or her inbox, and it occurred to me these emotions are similar to those involved with grieving or loss (more or less).
-I’m sure you’ve all heard of the seven stages of grieving (the Kübler-Ross model, I believe), and I’ve seen the model used for everything from breakups to business deals, so why not rejection letters.
+I’m sure you’ve all heard of the seven stages of grieving, and I’ve seen the model used for everything from breakups to business deals, so why not rejection letters.
 So here are the seven stages of rejection, as this writer sees it, anyway.

 What the actual fuck?!
 A rejection?
 But “Attack of the Moon Monkeys” was perfect for Monkey Junkies Quarterly!

 I think this feeling is truer for new writers.
 I’m certainly not all that surprised when I get a rejection letter these days.
 Still, I can remember my first few rejections, and I do recall being a bit shocked that one submission didn’t equal one acceptance.
 Crazy, right?

 So what if Monkey Junkies Quarterly is a totally rad professional market I’ve been trying to crack for the better part of a decade.
 Who cares they just sent me my thirty-seventh form rejection?
 Whatevs.

 Rejection hurts.
 So, of course, the first thing you tell yourself is that it doesn’t.
 You know, cuz you’re a tough, salty writer with skin thicker than alligator ass.
 And that’s what I’ll tell you if you ask me how I’m feeling right after a rejection (sometimes it’s even true).
 Usually, I take my denial with a healthy dose of distraction: video games, binge-watching documentaries about dinosaurs, anything that takes my mind off my writerly woes for a while.

 It’s bullshit, man.
 I’ve read the stories in Monkey Junkies Quarterly and “Attack of the Moon Monkeys” is way, way better than the crap they’re actually buying.